almond-sh/almond/README.md

 makes it generate a *standalone* launcher, rather than a thin one.
 A thin launcher requires the ammonium / jupyter-kernel / jupyter-scala versions it uses to be published on a (Maven) repository accessible to the users.
 It is the case for the launcher in the jupyter-scala repository, but it's likely not the case if you just modified the sources.
-A standalone launcher embeds all the JARs it needs, including the one you locally published on your machine - at the cost of an increased size (~40 MBA).
+A standalone launcher embeds all the JARs it needs, including the ones you locally published on your machine - at the cost of an increased size (~40 MB).
 Note that as this solution is a bit hackish, you shouldn't change the version of the versions of the locally published projects (these should stay the default `0.x.y-SNAPSHOT`), so that the dependency management in the kernel still can find public corresponding artifacts - although the embedded ones will have the priority in practice.